 Peer Review Process

-The peer review process is a structured and demanding journey that each manuscript must undertake to reach publication.
-It begins with the initial submission, where the manuscript is assessed by reviewers for quality, originality, and adherence to academic standards.
-If the manuscript meets these standards, it moves forward to the Payment and Multimedia Submission stage, which secures its place in the upcoming online conference, a vital platform for scholarly exchange.
-However, if the reviewers see areas for improvement, the manuscript enters the Awaiting Revision phase, offering authors a chance to refine their work based on constructive feedback.
-This phase is a critical opportunity for authors to enhance the rigor and impact of their research before resubmitting.
-Unfortunately, if the manuscript does not meet the criteria and is outright rejected, the process concludes with no refund, emphasizing the high standards upheld by the review process.
+The peer review process is a structured and rigorous journey that every manuscript must undergo before reaching publication.
+It begins with the initial submission stage, where the manuscript is evaluated by reviewers based on its quality, originality, and adherence to academic standards.
+If the manuscript meets these standards, it proceeds to the Payment and Multimedia Submission stage, securing its place in the upcoming online conference—a vital platform for scholarly exchange.
+However, if reviewers identify areas that require improvement, the manuscript enters the Awaiting Revision stage, providing authors with the opportunity to refine their work based on constructive feedback.
+This stage serves as an important chance for authors to enhance the accuracy and impact of their research before resubmission.
+Unfortunately, if the manuscript fails to meet the required criteria and is directly rejected, the process concludes without a refund, reflecting the high standards maintained throughout the review process.

-Following a successful presentation at the online conference, the author submits the full paper for a second round of review, ensuring that the extended version meets the expectations of the academic community.
-If this full submission is rejected, authors receive a full refund, acknowledging the effort while maintaining transparency and fairness.
-Accepted papers enter the final review stage conducted by the publisher, where the manuscript undergoes a last rigorous evaluation to ensure alignment with publication quality standards.
-If approved, the manuscript is published, marking the end of a meticulous journey from submission to publication.
-However, a rejection at this final stage results in no refund, underscoring the high level of scrutiny at every step.
-This process, with its cycles of review, revision, and re-evaluation, serves as a gatekeeper to maintain the integrity, accuracy, and scholarly contribution of published research.
+Following a successful presentation at the online conference, authors are required to submit their full paper for a second round of review to ensure that the extended version meets the expectations of the academic community.
+This review stage is conducted through a single-blind review by experts in the relevant field.
+If the full submission is rejected, the authors receive a full refund as a form of acknowledgment for their effort, maintaining transparency and fairness in the process.
+Accepted manuscripts then proceed to the final review stage conducted by the publisher, where they undergo a thorough final evaluation to ensure alignment with publication quality standards.
+If approved, the manuscript is published, marking the completion of a meticulous journey from submission to publication.
+However, rejection at this final stage does not include a refund, underscoring the rigorous scrutiny applied at every step.
+This process, through its cycles of review, revision, and re-evaluation, serves as a safeguard to uphold the integrity, accuracy, and scholarly contribution of all published research.